forward-market-design/flow-trading-service/README.md

   }' http://localhost:8080/v0/submissions/11111111-1111-8111-8111-111111111111 | jq .
 ```

 The first bidder expressed downward-sloping demand for the product.
 Suppose the second bidder is a supplier with fixed marginal cost and unlimited supply.
-Supply is represented by negative reates and demand by positive rates.
+Supply is represented by negative rates and demand by positive rates.
 ```bash
 curl -s -X PUT -H "Content-Type: application/json" -H "Authorization: Bearer $JWTB2" \
    --data '{